datagrok-ai/public/help/datagrok/concepts/functions/func-params-annotation.md

 ![](default-values-from-file.gif)

+</div> </details>

 ### Referencing other parameters

 Parameter's choices, validators, and suggestions can depend on the value of another parameter.
 This is useful when creating queries with hierarchical choices, where each subsequent parameter depends on the previous one.
-To do this, reference the parameter in another parameter's annotation
-using the `@` symbol:
+To do this, reference the parameter in another parameter's annotation using the `@` symbol.

+<details> <summary> Example: SQL-based hierarchical query </summary> <div>

+Let's say we want to build a UI, where you first select a state and then choose a city from the corresponding state.
+All we need to do is to reference the `@state` parameter in the query that retrieves a list of cities:

 ```sql
 --input: string state {choices: Query("SELECT DISTINCT state FROM public.starbucks_us")}